-Lucia Rijker: “The other great fight in history – Louis-Schmeling – was political.
-The fight of Lewis and Mike was almost light against darkness.
+Lucia Rijker: “The other great fight in history – Louis-Schmeling – was political. of Lewis and Mike was almost light against darkness.
 Good against evil.
 And, to me, Mike needed the lesson to be humbled, he needed the lesson to realize his causes and how he lived his life were wrong.
 And Lennox was the one to show him.
 And, to me, the fight represented that good wins always over evil, eventually.
 Light wins over darkness.
 That gave me hope…that there is justice in life.
 Because I thought $50 million in the hands of a man that doesn’t show responsible causes, would be dangerous.
 If Mike Tyson would have won against Lennox, he could have been a very dangerous influence.
 And if the world is like that, like Mike Tyson, where would the world go?
 It would be the world’s destruction.”

 Lennox Lewis: “It will be a battle of good versus evil.
 The way I look at it, the good guy has to win.
 And the good guy will win.”